Gllab/SGDE-PLFA/README.md

 |  Flixter   | 7,181  | 253,820 |      30      |    0.11%     |
 |   Douban   | 11,751 | 270,667 |      5       |    0.22%     |

+Considering the trainging time, the datasets used in the repository are movielens-1k and movielens-100k.
 ## Results

 ### "RMSE & MAE with value of m"